Access to Excreta Disposal Facilities

 Use observations, key informant interviews and review of relevant documents to assess the following sub-indicators:

-2) Is the toilet located less than 50 meters from dwellings (or as locally agreed)?
+3) Are the toilets located less than 50 meters from dwellings (or as locally agreed)?

 Calculate the number and percentage of people having access to toilets which meet these standards.
 The toilets only meet the standards if the answers to all questions are YES.